microsoft/pxt-arcade/docs/developer/tips-and-tricks.md

 easiest way to back up a blocks project is to simply "download" it.
 For text projects, MakeCode has GitHub integration.
 Read more [here](https://makecode.com/extensions/github-authoring).

-MakeCode also supports "extensions" in projects, so it's possible to split your project into multiple repositories or libraries.
+MakeCode also supports "extensions" (libraries or packages) in projects, so it's possible to split your project into multiple repositories or libraries.
 Find more information [here](https://makecode.com/extensions).

 ## Music and Art